SingleDreamer/Spring2018BigDataProject1/README.md

 # Spring2018BigDataProject1

+## notes and dependencies fuuuuuu
+- sqlite3
+- numpy
+- pymongo
+- django?? not set up yet
+- redis?? but downloaded so idk
+- needs stress tetsitn gomg

+## adkbase.py

+main running program, will tell computer to run servers, just run adkbase.py. also will kill servers at end so yearh

 ## sqltest.py

 uses patient.db, can run by itself without servers. will check if data has already been stored, and upload thee newestdata(double check if this is true?).
 Stores data for entrez_ids_genesybmol.csv and patiensts.csv?